Co-Founder and Director

 Angie first discovered yoga in 2007 while pursuing her Bachelor's degree in Seattle Washington.
 On her mat, she found strength and inspiration that revealed a desire to serve.
 After graduating from the University of Washington in 2010 and becoming 200 RYT certified, Angie packed her backpack, followed her heart, and moved to Africa to work as a volunteer coordinator and yoga teacher for a children’s home in the mountains of Kenya.
 Angie was introduced to Africa Yoga Project and it's Co-Founder and Director, Paige Elenson.
 She immediately was intrigued and began taking a 2 hour bus ride into Nairobi to practice with the AYP community.
 Through this, the mission of AYP made it’s way into her heart and life and she knew someday she would become a part of it.

 Angie sees true value in active service and believes in the transformative power of yoga.
-As Ambassador Coordinator for Africa Yoga Project, Angie leads individuals through an experience that cultivates leadership, builds community, raises funds and elevates awareness.
-She provides guidance and support to all participants who join the AYP ambassador team.
+As Programs Coordinator for Africa Yoga Project, Angie leads individuals through an experience that cultivates leadership, builds community, raises funds and elevates awareness.
+She provides guidance and support to all participants who join the AYP Ambassador and Seva Safari Programs.

 Joann (Joni) started screen printing tee shirts in 1969 with images of Rock and Roll stars, and popular logos.
 By 1974 their business grew; not only screen printing tee shirts , but actually producing garments from the yarn up.